Pylons/pyramid/docs/narr/project.rst

 .. code-block:: bash
    :linenos:

-   $ bin/paster create -t bfg
+   $ bin/paster create -t bfg_starter

 ``paster create`` will ask you a single question: the *name* of the project.
 You should use a string without spaces and with only letters